jorgeribeiro/personal-page-hugo-academic/content/author/admin/_index.md

 organizations = []

 # Short bio (displayed in user profile at end of posts)
-bio = "My research interests include distributed robotics, mobile computing and programmable matter."
+bio = "In love with building new things using interesting stuff."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""